NCEAS/scicomptools/README.md

 ### Other

+-   **`wd_loc`**: Allows user to easily specify file paths both for local and remote work and then toggle between them in the same script as needed.
+Useful when work is being done both in local computers and on a remote server

 -   **`token_check`**: Checks for whether a token for the supplied API can be found for your current R session.
 For example, Qualtrics allows direct acquisition of data from R *if* you have a token and